Bryan Primus

 -rw-------@ 1 username staff 1106 Oct 25 16:43 known_hosts.old

-If you see id_ed25519 and id_ed25519.pub then you already have generated SSH keys, which means if you don’t want to overwrite it, we need to specify a different or custom path for next generation.
-If you want to use your existing SSH keys you can skip creating step and continue to Connecting to a remote repository.
+If we see id_ed25519 and id_ed25519.pub then we already have SSH keys.
+If we don’t want to overwrite them, we will need to specify a different path for the next key generation.
+If we want to use our existing SSH keys, we can skip the creation step and continue to Connecting to a remote repository.

 # input